jasonmoo/tt/README.md

 ##tt
 *a token tester*

-calculate the difference, intersection, or union on large newline delimeted files
+calculate the difference, intersection, or union on large newline delimited files

 tt uses scalable bloom filters to quickly test the existence of a member in a set.